thinktecture/relayserver/docs/development-getting-started.md

    - Needs access to the configuration database.
    - Needs access to the message queue.
    - Needs access to the identity server.
-   - If this container is started more than once, all relay server instances need to share one storage volume (shared file storage).
-See the `src/docker/Thinktecture.Relay.Server.Docker/run-container-multiserver.ps1` for required links and mounts.
+   - If this component is started more than once, all instances need to share one storage volume (shared file storage).
    - RelayServer can be accessed at http://localhost:5000/ in single-node mode.
    - RelayServer node A can be accessed at http://localhost:5010/ in multi-server mode.
    - RelayServer node B can be accessed at http://localhost:5011/ in multi-server mode.